 How we got here: the era of artificial intelligence

-The history of humankind is marked by some turning points at which a new discovery or invention changes the way things are done in an entire society and, in the long run, in the entire planet.
-Agriculture was such a turning point: thousands of years ago, more or less independently in several parts of the world, people started to cultivate cereals and rice.
+The history of humankind is marked by turning points, when a new discovery or invention changes the way things are done within an entire society and, eventually, across the entire planet.
+The development of agriculture was such a turning point: thousands of years ago, in several parts of the world, more or less independently, people started to cultivate cereals and rice.

-Another turning point was the scientific revolution in XVIII century: again, this was started in different places, and at different times, but the outcome was that technology had an exponential growth and resource exploitation, economies, societies, etc. would never been the same as before.
-The world as we see it today was shaped by the technological advances ignited by the revolution of Galilei, Descartes, Newton, etc.
+Another turning point was the scientific revolution of the eighteenth century: again, this started in different places, and at different moments in time, but the outcome was an exponential growth in technology, meaning that resource exploitation, economies, societies, etc. would never return to their previous states.
+The world as we see it today was shaped by the technological advances ignited by this revolution, by Galilei, Descartes, Newton, et al.

-Now, let us reflect for a moment on this inaccurate and coarse history of humankind: each turning point produces new discoveries (agriculture, science & technology, ITC), new kinds of consumer goods (food for all, industrial processes, information exchange), new social consequences (cities and big kingdoms, industrial economy and big empires, information economy and big companies).
+Now, let us reflect for a moment on this inaccurate and coarse history of humankind; each turning point produces new discoveries (agriculture, science & technology, ITC), new kinds of consumer goods (food for all, industrial processes, information exchange), new social consequences (cities and big kingdoms, industrial economy and big empires, information economy and big companies).

 Artificial intelligence: from birth to machine learning

 Computer scientists have been fascinated by artificial intelligence since the very beginning of computer science.
 To explain the basic concepts of artificial intelligence it is worth looking at the work of one of its founders, who is also (not incidentally) one of the founders of computer science – Alan Turing.